You are thinking about serverless costs all wrong

 Let’s take a moment to consider our Total Cost of Ownership (TCO).

-With serverless you can delegate even more ops responsibilities to your cloud provider.
+With serverless, you can delegate even more ops responsibilities to your cloud provider.
 Patching OS, provisioning and scaling servers, setting up load balancers, etc. This frees your developers from many undifferentiated heavy lifting.
 It allows them to better focus on building the things that matter to your customers.

-In general you don’t need as many specialised tools.
-Deployment and CI/CD becomes simpler, and you get basic monitoring and logging support out of the box.
-When you outgrow the native tools such as CloudWatch Logs, it’s easy to integrate with external solutionsWhile there is still a learning curve involved, it’s a much shallower than the alternative.
-Mastering Docker, Kubernetes, Istio/Linkerd as well as related DevOps tools is no small feat.
+While a learning curve is still involved, it’s much shallower than the alternative.
+Mastering Docker, Kubernetes, Istio/Linkerd, and related DevOps tools, is no small feat.
 Many startups won’t have DevOps expertise from day 1.
 Having the cloud provider take care of most of the plumbing means they can defer hiring a DevOps specialist.
 As mentioned earlier, that is a huge cost saving, in the order of $100,000+ per year per engineer!

-At Yubl, as we migrated most of our services to serverless, we were able to disband the DevOps team.
+At Yubl, as we migrated most of our services to serverless [5], we were able to disband the DevOps team.
 The developers were more than capable of taking on the remaining ops responsibilities.

 As the paper discussed, the pay-per-invocation model doesn’t fit some workloads.
-In these cases, you can end up paying a lot more with Lambda than with containers or VMs.
+In these cases, you can pay a lot more with Lambda than with containers or VMs.
 However, when you calculate the true cost of a solution, you need to factor in the cost of engineers you need to support the solution.
 At the risk of generalising, I would wager that for 90% of companies, the balance is heavily tipped towards the cost of engineers.

-Then there’s the matter of opportunity cost.
+Then there’s the matter of opportunity costs.

 It also means you can get more done with fewer developers.
-Which means less organizational communication overhead.
+This means less organizational communication overhead.
 And it means less time and money spent on recruitment, and more time spent on the product.

 In startups, and perhaps in life in general, time is the most scarce resource.